 Hey they thought apraxia “rare” at one point.
 We know rare just means either few have it or few know how to diagnose it!.

-When you say the last year has been odor free -you’ve child has been on NV original about one year!!!
-Have you taken it too?
-This is so interesting because NV original supports the metabolic system and perhaps (just perhaps) can/IS? helping your body to break down the trimethylamine due to all the essential nutrients from whole foods?
+When you say the last year has been odor free -you’ve child have changed your diet this past year.
+Is it possible that is helping your body to break down the trimethylamine due to all the essential nutrients from whole foods?

 Here is one way to serve fish oils that is super neat demonstrated by Colton!